[1] 1

 Programming with R

-You can improve your R code by using programming features such as loops and functions to make your code reusable.
-This prevents errors, while saving you time.
+You can make your R code more reproducible by using programming features such as loops and functions.
+This prevents errors, saves you time and allows you to share you code more easily.

 Loops